adam-p/yesterday-i-learned/random.md

 1. [Claims had been made][lifehacker] that meditation improves memory recall.
 1. One way to tackle Kate's useless 4096 character-per-line limit is to use `xclip <file>`.
 1. [APL = A Programming Language][wikipedia 3])
-1. Canary is pronounced kun-NAIR-ree.
-1. "LL" is pronounced "Y" in Spanish.
-1. Orion is pronunced oh-RYE-un.
 1. [Benford's Law][wikipedia 4]: statistically speaking, the occurrence of base-10 digits is inverse proportional to its size.
 1. The `wheel` group: http://en.wikipedia.org/wiki/Wheel_(Unix_term) is a group of users with slightly more power than normal users, but less so than admins.
 1. Clean branch names: `echo "Some stupid branch name" | sed -r 's/[!., ]/-/g;s/--/-/g' | tr '[:upper:]' '[:lower:]'` becomes `some-stupid-branch-name`